Peter Charles Doerschuk

 A wide range of spatial and temporal scales is represented in his research.
 At the smallest spatial scale, in collaboration with Professor J. E. Johnson (The Scripps Research Institute), he has developed algorithms and parallel software for problems associated with determining the 3-D shape of viruses from electron microscopy images and x-ray scattering data.
 Parallel software has played a critical role in solving these problems.
 At the largest spatial scale, in collaboration with Professor S. J. O'Connor (Indiana University School of Medicine), he has developed nonlinear differential equation models of the pharmacokinetics of ethanol.
 He has used these models to develop signal processing and pattern recognition algorithms and software for processing the outputs of a long-term implanted ethanol sensor system and to determine parameters describing the ethanol-related physiology of an individual from breath ethanol measurements.

 - 2012.
 "Three-dimensional reconstruction of the statistics of heterogeneous objects from a collection of one projection image of each object."
-Journal of the Optical Society of America Series A 29 (5): 959-970. .
+Journal of the Optical Society of America A-Optics Image Science and Vision 29 (6): 959-970. .

 Selected Awards and Honors